 5) Sales Process

-By understanding how your ideal client makes decisions, what sources they ask for recommendations, how they find an agency partner, and the average sales cycle for each type, you can mold your sales process to your prospects.
+The client profile will give you a better understanding of how your ideal client makes decisions, what sources they ask for recommendations, how they find an agency partner, and the average sales cycle for each type.
+Using this information, you can mold your sales process to your prospects.
 This will help you to better understand when a proposal is actually necessary, what type of nurturing campaigns you should set up, what information the prospect needs and when, and how often you should communicate with the potential client.

 How to Create an Ideal Client Profile